SAP/fundamental-ngx/libs/cdk/src/lib/README.md

 ## <a name="1"></a>1.
 Description

-The `@fundamental-ngx/cx` library is a set of [Angular](https://angular.io/) components built using [Fundamental Library Styles](https://sap.github.io/fundamental-styles/).
+The `@fundamental-ngx/cdk` library is a set of utilities and [Angular](https://angular.io/) directives aimed to help developers build custom UI components with common interaction patterns.

-The Fundamental Library Styles is a design system and HTML/CSS component library used to build modern product user experiences with the SAP look and feel.
+It includes common behaviour for working with `DataSources` and `ControlValueAccessors`.
+Additionally, it contains injectable helpers to easily control the `rxjs` subscriptions in your components, focusable/selectable list helpers and many more.

 See [Component Documentation](https://sap.github.io/fundamental-ngx/docs/home) for examples and API details.